nikkuv/nikkuv/README.md

 - 👋 Hi, I’m Saumya Verma.
 - 👀 I’m interested in all things related to Web and design.
 - 🌱 I’m currently learning Typescript and Three.js.
-- 💞️ I’m looking to collaborate on web based projects.
+- 💞️ I’m looking to collaborate on building awwwards-worthy websites.
 - 📫 Contact me on [LinkedIn](https://in.linkedin.com/in/saumya-verma-15bb311ab)
 - [Portfolio](https://portfoliov0-1.vercel.app/)